KawaiiKraken/GLaDOS-GPT/README.md

 - more configuration
 - more?

+# Known issues
+- errors related to file with '.pt': this is due to git LFS to fix either install it or get the models from glados tts in the credits and the porcupine website yourself

 # How to contribute
 Thank you for considering contributing to our project!
 Here are some ways you can get involved: